st-korn/KornToDoList/README.md

 * All **function parameters** must be lowerCamelCase.
 * We use **short names** of a small number of letters (eg `i`, `err`) if they are used in no more than several neighboring lines of code.
 * It's a good way to comment: why every external package imported in the program.

+# How we name identifiers in JavaScript?

+* Function and variables in JavaScript are named in **lowerCamelCase**.
+* All JSON filed names must be **UpperCamelCase**, same as fields of structures in Go.
+Do not forget to use correct case of JSON filed names in Javascript ajax-routines.

+# How we name identifiers in MongDB?

+* MongoDB collections are **UpperCamelCase** (eg `SetPasswordLinks`)
+* All MongoDB field names must be **lowercase**, in contrast to the fields of structures in Go.
+Do not forget to use correct case of collection fileds in all Go-routines (eg. `passwordmd5`).
+* EMail addresses must be stored in database only in **lowercase** style also.
+It's a good way to lowercase incomming email address in every Go server-function.

 # How we name classes and id's in HTML DOM?